Death Factory (2002 film): Plot

 In the factory, a hobo, Glen, stumbles drunk into the main lobby, looking for a safe place to crash.
 There he comes across a panicked Alyson, who warns him of Troy being murdered.
-Glen hugs her and tries to reassure her that she'll be alright, but the murderous woman who killed Troy then grabs Glen and tears out his beating heart, biting it and then attacking Alyson, killing her off-screen by biting her neck and drinking her blood.
+Glen hugs her and tries to reassure her that she'll be alright, but the murderous woman who killed Josh then grabs Glen and tears out his beating heart, biting it and then attacking Alyson, killing her off-screen by biting her neck and drinking her blood.
 Rachel and her friends prepare for the party that same night, gathering supplies, and upon arrival, Louisa reveals the factory's history: Dyson Chemical had severely injured a worker in an industrial accident, and the worker became ill from the effects of the unknown toxin she had been exposed to, sent home without compensation.
 Presumed dead, she later returned to Dyson Chemical and slaughtered each of her colleagues, after which the factory was shut down.
-Rachel is bothered by the story, but tries to relax at the party, hoping to spend time with Dereck alone.
+Rachel is bothered by the story, but tries to relax at the party, hoping to spend time with Derek alone.
 As the gang gets drunk and high on marijuana, Francis and Leticia wander off to a room with a rotting mattress, where they engage in long-winded sex.

-As the party winds down, the murderous woman who killed Troy, Alyson and Glen starts attacking the teens.
-She stabs Josh to death, castrates Francis by squishing his testicles until they pop, and then seeks out any other survivors, causing Rachel, Dereck, Leticia and Louisa to flee.
+As the party winds down, the murderous woman who killed Josh, Alyson, and Glen starts attacking the teens.
+She stabs Troy to death, castrates Francis by squishing his testicles until they pop, and then seeks out any other survivors, causing Rachel, Derek, Leticia and Louisa to flee.
 Leticia is cornered by the woman and has her eyes pressed in until she's blinded, while the remaining three teens escape into a hollow corridor.
-They find that the end of the corridor is sealed up with cinder blocks, and Dereck tries to defend the girls by confronting the killer, only to be knocked unconscious and stabbed in the stomach.
+They find that the end of the corridor is sealed up with cinder blocks, and Derek tries to defend the girls by confronting the killer, only to be knocked unconscious and stabbed in the stomach.
 Louisa grabs Rachel, preventing her from leaving, and reveals that the killer's name is Alexa; Louisa was Alexa's kid sister, and has been luring victims to the factory for her since she was a child.
 To Louisa's shock, Alexa, who has no mental faculties left, attacks and kills her.
 Rachel is finally able to overpower Alexa by knocking her down and stabbing her with her own scalpel-accented hands.
 Rachel faints, later waking up in a hospital where the doctor informs her that she is the sole survivor of the massacre in the factory.
 Unbeknownst to Rachel, Alexa has also survived, and is still loose in the factory, waiting for more victims.